-3.3 Cross section slice
+3.4 Cross section

-To plot a cross section slice instead of a projection in 3D, type 'x' at the main menu to open the 'cross section/3D plotting options' menu and choose option 1 "switch between cross section and projection".
-Then re-plot the rendered plot again (exactly as in the previous example §3.2), setting the slice position at the prompt:
+To plot a cross section slice instead of a projection in 3D, type x at the main menu to open the (x) cross section/3D plotting options and choose option 1) switch between cross section and projection.
+Then re-plot the rendered plot again (exactly as in the previous example Rendered plots), setting the slice position at the prompt:

-'''

-enter z position for cross-section slice: ([-8.328:8.327], default=0.000): which produces the plot shown in the screenshot in Figure 3.
+enter z position for cross-section slice: ([-8.328:8.327], default=0.000):

+which produces the plot shown in the screenshot in Fig. 3.4.1
-'''